General system theory

 Holistic view: a description of how parts relate, interact or cooperate in a whole.

-Note: when you study a subsystem in isolation, it is the whole system of interest to you.
+However, when you study a subsystem in isolation, it is the whole system of interest to you.

-Emergent property: a behavior or structure of a whole that depends on interactions between its parts.
+An emergent property is a behavior or structure of a whole that depends on interactions between its parts.

-E.g. the forward motion of a cyclist on a bicycle, or the V shape of a flight of geese.
+Consider for example the forward motion of a cyclist on a bicycle, or the V shape of a flight of geese.

 If you had never seen a bicycle ridden before, the forward motion of bicycle and rider would be a surprise.

-However, that motion was wanted and expected by the bicycle designer.
+That forward motion was wanted and expected by the bicycle designer.

 The requirements for any designed system must include emergent properties.